mashiyathussain2/Fork_CPP/Array/Swapping/Solution_by_Pandz18.md

 ## Input Format
 A single line containing a positive integer,_i_ for the number of elements to be inputed .
-A single liine containing a positive integer array A[i] , to store n number of inputs
+A single line containing a positive integer array A[i] , to store n number of inputs

 ## Output Format
 Print the swapped array if swapping is possible , if not print *invalid number of inputs*